-Examples of student violations: \square Use of unauthorized materials during an assessment, quiz, test or examination. $\hfill \square$ Providing or receiving unauthorized assistance during an assessment, quiz, test or examination.
+Examples of student violations:

+Use of unauthorized materials during an assessment, quiz, test or examination.
+Providing or receiving unauthorized assistance during an assessment, quiz, test or examination.
+Practicing any form of deceit in an assessment, quiz, test, examination or paper.
+Posing as another student or allowing another student to pose as one's self during an assessment, test, examination or clinical assignment.
+This violation includes online assignments assessments tests and examinations

-☐ Practicing any form of deceit in an assessment, quiz, test, examination o paper. \square Posing as another student or allowing another student to pose as one's self during an assessment, test, examination or clinical assignment.
-This violation includes on- line assignments, assessments, tests and examinations. $\hfill\square$ Recording, transcribing, using or distributing any part of a previously administered assessment, quiz, test or examination. $\hfill\square$ Buying, selling, improperly obtaining or using any assessment, test or examination in advance of its administration.
-Professionalism The NCC Applied Psychology student is expected to abide by the requirements and policies contained in the Applied Psychology Program Handbook.
-Specifically, the Applied Psychology student will abide by the following expectations: $\hfill\square$ The student will attend all classroom and clinical experiences. $\hfill\square$ The student will be prepared for all classroom and clinical experiences. $\hfill\square$ The student will communicate and interact with others in a respectful, professional manner. $\hfill \square$ Students are expected to respect one another and the faculty.
-Students understand that only one person speaks at a time during classroom experiences. $\hfill\square$ The student understands that foul language or sexually explicit language or comments will not be tolerated in the classroom or clinical setting. \Box The student will also agree to avoid the use of foul or sexually explicit language or comments in conversation or in the form of written communication (email). ☐ Any student engaging in aggressive, disrespectful, unethical or sexual harassing behavior toward any person encountered through this course of study, including patients, peers, staff persons, visitors or faculty will be directed to leave or be escorted off the NCC campus by security.
-This behavior will also require a conference with faculty and the Applied Psychology Coordinator, as well as the Dean of Students. \Box Cell phones are expected to be used for professional purposes only during clinical experiences.
+Recording, transcribing, using or distributing any part of a previously administered assessment, quiz, test or examination.
+Buying, selling, improperly obtaining or using any assessment, test or examination in advance of its administration.
+Profes sionalism contai CC Applied Psychology student is expected to abide by the requirements and policies ned in the Applied Psychology Program Handbook.
+Specifically, the Applied plogy student will abide by the following expectations: The student will be prepared for all classroom and clinical experiences.
+The student will be prepared for all classroom and clinical experiences.
+The student will communicate and interact with others in a respectful, professional manner.
+Students are expected to respect one another and the faculty.
+Students understand that only one person speaks at a time during classroom experiences.
+The student understands that foul language or sexually explicit language or comments will not be tolerated in the classroom or clinical setting.
+The student will also agree to avoid the use of foul or sexually explicit language or comments in conversation or in the form of written communication (email).
+Any student engaging in aggressive, disrespectful, unethical or sexual harassing behavior toward any person encountered through this course of study, including patients, peers, staff persons, visitors or faculty will be directed to leave or be escorted off the NCC campus by security.
+This behavior will also require a conference with faculty and the Applied Psychology Coordinator, as well as the Dean of Students.
+Cell phones are expected to be used for professional purposes only during clinical experiences.
+Student will know and follow the internship site's policies for social media use.

-$\hfill \Box$ Student will know and follow the internship site's policies for social media use.
-Responsibility for Learning The student will assume responsibility for their own learning. \square Students are expected to check blackboard and their Northampton e-mail on a daily basis.
-Important announcements may be posted on blackboard at any given time and it is the expectation that students take responsibility for their education and periodically check the course blackboard site and/or their Northampton e-mail account. \Box The student understands that the course faculty cannot cover every detail of theoretical knowledge in the classroom or online setting.
-The student is responsible for reading and understanding theory discussed in the course textbook and supplemental readings provided by the faculty. $\hfill\Box$ The student understands that all written work be submitted as determined by faculty.
+Responsibility for Learning

+The student will assume responsibility for their own learning.

+- Students are expected to check blackboard and their Northampton e-mail on a daily basis.
+Important announcements may be posted on blackboard at any given time and it is the expectation that students take responsibility for their education and periodically check the course blackboard site and/or their Northampton e-mail account. - ☐ The student understands that the course faculty cannot cover every detail of theoretical knowledge in the classroom or online setting.
+The student is responsible for reading and understanding theory discussed in the course textbook and supplemental readings provided by the faculty. - ☐ The student understands that all written work be submitted as determined by faculty.
 Work not submitted as directed will not be accepted.